The Monster Files: A Gentle Science Inquiry Project for LKS2

 • thinking about survival and systems

 Because the creature is imagined, learners can explore ideas freely.
-They’re encouraged to use words like might, could, and possibly - learning that uncertainty is part of genuine inquiry, not a problem to fix.
+They can say might, could, and possibly, and learn that uncertainty is part of real inquiry.

 How the project works

-Across four gentle weeks, learners build a Monster File - a loose collection of ideas that might include sketches, notes, photos, diagrams, models, or recorded conversations.
+Across four gentle weeks, learners build a Monster File- a loose collection of thinking that might include sketches, notes, photos, diagrams, models, or conversations.

-• Week 2: Looking Closer One feature is explored by comparing it with real animals and noticing patterns.
+Week 2: Looking Closer - Exploring one feature by comparing it with real animals

-• Week 4: What This Monster Needs The focus shifts to survival needs - food, energy, shelter, and resources - and how these might be met.
+Week 4: What This Monster Needs - Thinking about survival - food, energy, shelter, and systems

 Designed with neurodivergent learners in mind